Perimenopause Symptoms Explained

 The goal is to understand what your body needs right now.

-Because you deserve to understand what’s happening in your body and feel supported through it.
+The more you understand your body, the more confident you’ll feel making decisions because you deserve to understand what’s happening in your body and feel supported through it.

 Hi, I’m Dr. Jaime Lynne